fossasia/eventyay-tickets/doc/administrator/installation.rst

 Step 2: Database setup
 ----------------------

 pretalx runs with PostgreSQL, MySQL, MariaDB, or SQLite.
-If you're using SQLite, you can skip this step, as there is no need to set up the database.
+If you’re using SQLite, you can skip this step, as there is no need to set up the database.

 We recommend using PostgreSQL.
 This is how you can set up a database for your